-The first problem is the rarity of turtles in Thailand.
+The first issue is the rarity of turtles in Thailand.
 While turtles are common in city parks and temple ponds, they are quite rare in the wild.
-In fact, though I have seen hundreds of turtles in the manmade waterways of Bangkok, I’ve only seen 3 wild turtles in all the time I’ve spent in natural habitat.
+In fact, though I have seen hundreds of turtles in the artificial waterways of Bangkok, I’ve only seen 3 wild turtles in all the time I’ve spent in natural habitat.
 Due to habitat destruction and hunting for food, almost every species of turtle in Thailand has seen its populations drop, and about half of the turtle species are endangered.

 Turtles grow slowly and live a very long time.
 They’re not the kind of animal that can replenish its numbers quickly when many of them are getting killed off.
 If the market turtles are being grown in farms, then there’s no problem.
 But if the market turtles are being taken from the wild, then they’re being harvested unsustainably, and their numbers in the wild will continue to decrease.
-The fact that random other species of turtle are showing up in the same bins as the snail-eating turtles makes it very likely that at least some of these market turtles were harvested from the wild.
+The fact that random other turtles are showing up in the same bins as the snail-eating turtles makes it likely that at least some of these market turtles were harvested from the wild.

-A further problem released herps can cause is hybridization.
-Thailand National History Museam research associate Michael Cota informed me that hybrids between Chinese Edible Frogs and American Bullfrogs have been created by frog farmers.
+Another problem released herps can cause is hybridization.
+Thailand National History Museum research associate Michael Cota informed me that hybrids between Chinese Edible Frogs and American Bullfrogs have been created by frog farmers.
 These hybrids could be big environmental problems in the wild, either outcompeting native frogs or interbreeding with them until there are no purebreed wild frogs left.

 To recap, frog farming or turtle farming by itself isn’t inherently bad for the environment.
-But if the turtles are being captured from the wild, or if the frogs and turtles are being released back into the wild, then wild populations can be damaged by the markets.
-It is worth considering whether having frogs and turtles in our markets brings enough benefit that we’re willing to risk not having wild frogs and turtles in our lakes and streams.
+But if the turtles are being captured from the wild, or if the frogs and turtles are being released back into the wild, then wild populations can be damaged by the markets It is worth considering whether having frogs and turtles in our markets brings enough benefit that we’re willing to risk not having wild frogs and turtles in our lakes and streams.